paezitow/paezitow/README.md

-- 👋 Hi, I’m (Hugo Porfirio)@paezitow.
+- 👋 Hi, I’m (Hugo Porfirio) @paezitow.

-- 👀 I’m interested in Android Development and everything related to it.
+- 👀 I’m interested in Java and Game Development and everything related to it.

-- 🌱 I’m currently learning Java and Kotlin, Angular and JavaScript.
+- 🌱 I’m currently learning Java, Angular and JavaScript.

 - 💞️ I’m looking to collaborate on Java Projects and API's.